yatiyr/YatiyrPortfolio/README.md

 # YatiyrPortfolio

+My GitHub page has turned into a Dumpster of Portfolio projects.
+Lets add a new one.
+Because, why not :D

-Yatiyr is back in the house with a new portfolio project :D. This time I might do some fancy stuff with WebGL!
+This time I might do some fancy stuff with WebGL!